treynr/linkd/readme.rst

     $ ./src/calculate-ld.sh snp-list.txt data/chr21-merged.vcf data/chr21-ld

-HPC Usage
+HPC usage
 '''''''''

 All scripts can be submitted to an HPC cluster running PBS/TORQUE.
 Submission scripts can be found in the :code:`hpc/` directory.
 These scripts will process all chromosomes simultaneously.
-Their performance (node and process per node utilization) can be tweaked by editing the submission or :code:`src/` scripts.
+Their performance (node and processes per node utilization) can be tweaked by editing the submission or :code:`src/` scripts.
 The HPC version of the previous usage examples: